kevinfrei/Arduino2Make/README.md

 'fully qualified' names.
 I also have value resolution working, which returns a resolved string, plus a set of any unresolved names still needed.

+I've also got the 'boards.txt' file spitting out a set of conditionals in Makefile format.

 ## TODO:

-Next steps appear to be special handling of the 'boards.txt' file, as the symbols in there are "pick from this, trim off the board name, and use the rest for name resolution".
+Next steps appear to be special handling of the menu options from the 'boards.txt' file.
+It's going to be kind of clunky, but oh well.

+Hurray: At least in the Adafruit nRF52 platform, there's bi-directional dependency between board.txt and platform.txt.
+That will be fun to deal with.

 There's also the cmd.{os} default value override mechanism that I should take into account for value resolution, particularly as I'm one of those weird